White woman with red hair in striped shirt sits on bed in college dorm room

 2. Co-ed housing

-The exclusive male and female dorm communities are becoming scarce.
-Students and universities now expect gender inclusivity—this means co-ed residential floors, units, and even bathrooms, which are designed as fully secured toilet and shower areas with communal vanity spaces.
+The exclusive male and female dorm communities are becoming scarce as we move further into the modern age.
+Students and universities now expect gender inclusivity—this means co-ed residential floors, units, and even bathrooms, which are designed as fully secured toilet and shower areas with communal vanity spaces to ensure everyone is safe and comfortable.
 At today’s universities, especially in urban markets, there are many options to accommodate various levels of privacy expectations.

 4. Communal vs. private spaces